Realism amongst the romance as Hull graft brings much-needed victory at the end of rainbow

 If Martins had witnessed a resounding victory, he could have been lulled into a false sense of security.
 Had Hull played as they did in Friday night's defeat to Luton Town – their fifth in a row – he might have been checking the flights home on his phone before half-time.

-The details are still to be thrashed out, but this was not a game to scare him off.
+The details are still to be thrashed out, but this was not a game to scare Martins off.

 The Tigers showed the levels of commitment caretaker-manager Andy Dawson asked for on Friday night.
 He should not have had to, and almost certainly asked for them before the game too, but it had gone missing during the downturn in form which sealed coach Shota Arveladze's demise, so it was good to see it back.